Georgia Southern vs. Arkansas State NCAA Football Odds, Plays and Insights | October 2, 2021

 Arkansas State Stats and Trends

-- Arkansas State has two wins against the spread in four games this season.
+- Arkansas State has two wins against the spread in four games this year.

-- This season, the Red Wolves have two against the spread wins in three games as an underdog of 2.5 points or more.
+- The Red Wolves have covered the spread twice this season when underdogs by 2 points or more (in three chances).

-- Arkansas State's games this season have gone over the total in two out of three opportunities (66.7%).
+- Arkansas State's games this season have hit the over two times in three opportunities (66.7%).

-- When Arkansas State puts up more than 34.0 points, it is 1-0 against the spread and 1-1 overall.
+- Arkansas State is 1-0 against the spread and 1-1 overall when the team puts up more than 34.0 points.

-- In games that Arkansas State churns out over 494.8 yards, the team is 1-0 against the spread and 1-1 overall.
+- Arkansas State is 1-0 against the spread and 1-1 overall when the team picks up more than 494.8 yards.

-- The Red Wolves have turned the ball over six more times (6 total) than the Eagles have forced a turnover (0) this season.
+- This season the Red Wolves have turned the ball over six times, six more than the Eagles' takeaways (0).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.